 An IOR ensures that your goods leave the exporting country and reach their destination hassle-free in compliance with the law.
 An IOR is conversant with all the required paperwork, permits, and import/export regulations.
 Appointing them will help you have all the necessary import documentation in the required time.

-The import process has so many requirements and details, which can make the process lengthy, complex, and frustrating if you are not conversant with them.
-To avoid making mistakes, delays, extra costs, and increased transportation risks, appoint an IOR to take charge of the whole import process.
+The import process has many requirements and details, which can in turn make the process lengthy, complex, and frustrating if you are not conversant with them.
+To avoid making mistakes, delays, extra costs, and increased transportation risks, we always suggest appointing an experienced IOR provider such as Blackthorne to take charge of the whole import process.

-Contracting an importer of record can also help you avoid confusion about who actually owns the goods.
+Partnering with an experienced IOR company can also help you avoid confusion about who actually owns the goods.
 Confusion about ownership is common when the import transaction has many suppliers, distributors, and end-users.
 The IOR gains temporary ownership of the goods until the goods are delivered to a distributor or end-user.

 These are some of the roles of an importer of record: